Sambrook's Brewery: History

 Sambrooks started brewing in Battersea 2008.
 It was founded by Duncan Sambrook, who had been an accountant for Deloitte, with support from David Welsh, the former owner of the Ringwood Brewery.

-In July 2019, it was announced that Sambrook's would be moving to the former Young's brewery site in Wandsworth, and will have a tap room, visitors' centre and brewery museum.
-The move was delayed due to COVID-19 but finally completed in December 2020 and the taproom and visitor centre opened in July 2021.
+In July 2019, Sambrook's announced plans to relocate from Battersea to the former Young's Ram Brewery site in Wandsworth, as part of the Ram Quarter redevelopment on the River Wandle.
+The project included a new brewhouse, taproom, visitor centre and brewery museum on a site where commercial brewing had taken place for several centuries.